 When were your first hunting and fishing trips, and how old were you?

 My first hunt was a whitetail bow hunt, and I actually connected with the first deer I saw.
-Best part of this story was that I was completely new to hunting, and my boyfriend at the time kept telling me to “shoot her” while I was concentrating my pin at full draw.
-We watched the deer drop about 50 yards away, and when we walked up to it, he told me it was a button buck.
-My response, “what’s a button buck?!”
+The best part of this story was that I was completely new to hunting.
+My boyfriend at the time kept telling me to “shoot her” while I was concentrating on my pin at full draw.
+We watched the deer drop about 50 yards away.
+And when we walked up to it, he told me it was a button buck.
+My response was, “What’s a button buck?!”
 In all honesty, this is one of my favorite stories to tell, because I have matured and developed so much as a hunter!